siddharthSharma2000/UK-retail-sales-analysis/README.md

 - Certain product categories consistently outperform others, suggesting an opportunity to optimise product mix.
 - Weekend sales contribute a substantial share of revenue, highlighting the importance of weekend-focused promotions.

+### Product Category Performance

+Product category performance is uneven, with certain categories driving a disproportionate share of total revenue while others underperform.
+This suggests differences in customer demand and product effectiveness across categories.
+A review of pricing, promotions, and product assortment for underperforming categories could help improve overall sales performance.

 ## Status
 This project is currently in progress.